Skip to main content

 Reconciling against Square

 Where to look in the Square Dashboard: Square Dashboard, Items & Orders, Inventory management.
 Find each flagged SKU and confirm its on-hand count per location.
 Square will show the zero or negative on-hand that triggered the flag.
-Square alone cannot show the marketplace listing status, that is the cross-channel half of this card, confirmed in the marketplace seller console.
+Square alone cannot show the marketplace listing status, that is the cross-platform half of this card, confirmed in the marketplace seller console.
 Other Square Dashboard views that look like the same issue but aren’t:

 • Inventory management, on-hand by location: confirms the Square side of the flag (zero or negative stock).